TallenPeli/ZINC/docs/index.md

 ## Installation

-Before you can start using Zinc, you'll need to install the Zinc interpreter.
+Before you can start using Zinc, you'll need to install the Zinc translator.
 You can download the zinc translator from [Zinc's official website](https://github.com/Talleeenos69/ZINC/blob/main/) and follow the installation instructions for your operating system.

 ## Hello, World!